MatAtBread/AI-UI/guide/extended.md

 `AIUI.tag(...)` returns *base tag functions* that create plain old DOM elements via [document.createElement](https://developer.mozilla.org/en-US/docs/Web/API/Document/createElement).
 These all accept optional attributes for the DOM element, and an optional list of children (nodes, elements, primitives, collections, promises, async iterables...).

+> Key Info about tag functions:
+- All tag functions - base tag functions and extended tag functions - create a _single DOM element_.
+- All tag functions can have an optional initial object that specifies values for the attributes supported by that tag type.
+- All tag functions can have a list of values (primitives, Elements, undefined | Ignore & arrays, Promises or async iterables that produce these) that will be appended as children to the returned DOM Element

 In additional, all tag functions have an `extended` member:

 ```typescript